 Registration and payment must be done in advance via our online registration system (visit motorsportreg.com).
 Registration for each clinic opens about 6-8 weeks before the event.

 Registration for the clinic will be filled on a first-come, first-served basis.
 If you are planning to attend an HPDE, please enroll early as the clinics often fill quickly.
 We recommend signing up for the chapter’s e-blast email list to get notifications about event.

 Please see the Student Packet for full details on registration requirements.

 Advanced Car Control Clinic

-In the afternoon, students will rotate among a number of small driving circuits to apply the skills learning in the morning to more complicated turn types as well as turn combinations.
+In the afternoon, students will rotate among a number of driving circuits to apply the skills learned in the morning.
+The circuits include complicated turn types as well as turn combinations.
 During the driving exercises, students will be split into two groups – half driving the exercise while the other half will manage flags and reset cones, as is done in an autocross.